paulnguyen/cmpe172/labs/lab1/README.md

-sdk install java <version> | install a specific version of java sdk list gradle | lists all versions available for gradle sdk install gradle <version> | install a specific version of gradle
+sdk install java <version> | install a specific version of java sdk list gradle | lists all versions available for gradle sdk install gradle <version> | install a specific version of gradle sdk list maven | lists all versions available for maven sdk install maven <version> | install a specific version of maven

 * Sample Setup: